 Translate the following second-order formulas into English, using Boolos's translation method.
-(You may use subscripted pronouns, like 'them_Y,' but after giving a translation using these, try to give a more idiomatic version.)
+(You may use subscripted pronouns, like 'themX,' but after giving a translation using these, try to give a more idiomatic version.)
 Take 'Fx' to mean 'x is a frog,' 'a' to mean 'Al' and 'b' to mean 'Bo'.

-- 1. $\exists X(Xa \lor Xb)$ - 2. $\exists X (\forall x (Xx \supset Fx) \land \neg Xa)$ - 3. $\neg \forall X \forall x (Xx \supset Fx)$ second-order quantifiers as plural quantifiers.
-We can get even more expressive power by moving to full second-order logic, which allows variables that can stand in place of polyadic predicates (predicates with two or more argument places).
-12
+1. $\exists X(Xa \lor Xb)$

+2. $\exists X (\forall x (Xx \supset Fx) \land \neg Xa)$

+3. $\neg \forall X \forall x (Xx \supset Fx)$

+power by moving to full second-order logic, which allows variables that can stand in place of polyadic predicates (predicates with two or more argument places).